knightsUCF/COVIDGenomeAnalysis/README.md

 https://www.nature.com/articles/nrmicro2090

-# Introduction
+# Overview

 The COVID Genome Analysis project aims at analyzing the genomic sequence of COVID-19.
+The goal of the project is to utilize data analysis and computing to extract patterns from the COVID RNA.

 Author: Piotr (Peter) Kwiatkowski.